vmanoharan/cs400-X-Team-12/x_team_style_guide.md

     {
     ...
     }

-* parameters
-  camel case with descriptive word choices
->>>>>>> 94d81dec2404e461450ec26148c6d177b86b973e
-* local variables
+* local variables: camelCase (ex. numNodes, root)

-  camel case
-* instance constants
-  All capitalized letters
+* instance constants: All capitalized letters (CONSTANT)

-* class constants
-  All capitalized letters
+* class constants: All capitalized letters (CONSTANT)

 ## Commenting style for public and private members of a class or interface: